vsc-eco/docs/docs/04_Feeless In-Protocol Transactions.md

-VSC offers users a **feeless experience** for on-chain interactions by leveraging the **Hive blockchain’s Resource Credit (RC) system**.
+VSC offers users a **feeless experience** for on-chain interactions by leveraging the **Hive blockchain’s Resource Credit (RC) system** which allocates bandwidth instead of charging traditional gas fees.
 This approach removes traditional gas fees from the user experience while preserving decentralization and network integrity.
-It enables scalable, low-friction onboarding and usage, particularly suited for mainstream applications.
+It enables scalable, low-friction onboarding and usage suited for mainstream applications.